sonic-net/SONiC/doc/nat/nat_design_spec.md

 When the administrator issues the clear command, NatOrch flushes the conntrack table, which in turn results in deleting the entries in the APP_DB by the Natsyncd daemon.

 ### 3.3.3.5 Max limit on the NAT entries
-NatOrch keeps track of the total number of static + dynamic entries created and limits the NAT'ted conntrack entries in the kernel to the supported max limit in the hardware.
+NatOrch queries the maximum capacity of the NAT entries in the hardware on startup.
+It keeps track of the total number of static + dynamic entries created and limits the NAT'ted conntrack entries in the kernel to the supported max limit in the hardware.
 When a new translation notification is received beyond the maximum limit (due to new traffic that is being NAT'ted), the conntrack entry is removed in the kernel.

 ### 3.3.3.5 Block diagram
 The high level block diagram for NAT in SONiC is captured below.